drostlab/GeneRegulatorySystems.jl/README.md

 ```sh
 grs experiment examples/toy/repressilator.schedule.json
 ```
 to run that schedule.
 Outputs are by default placed in a `results` subdirectory of the current working directory, which can be changed using the `--location` argument when invoking `grs experiment`.
-Run `grs experiment --help` for more options, and see [Experiment utility][docs-experiment] for details.
+Run `grs experiment --help` for more options, and see [Experiment tool][docs-experiment] for details.

 The results consist of